You are here: Home / Documentation / FAQ

 - an alarm phase

-The warning and alarm phases are both started after a number of criteria are met.
+The warning and alarm phases kick in when a number of criteria are met.
 These criteria are based on results of 5-day weather forecasts, daily ozone measurements and 2-day ozone forecasts.

 The first two phases of the plan, the vigilant and warning (level 1 and 2) phases are based on objective criteria (period, temperature and ozone concentration).
-The activation of the alarm phase, in contrast, requires additional assessment criteria (" the required actions for this phase are taken when the treshold has been reached and the measures already taken have to be intensified").
+The activation of the alarm phase, in contrast, requires additional assessment criteria ("the required actions for this phase are taken when the threshold has been reached and the measures already taken have to be intensified").

-Before the alarm phase is activated, according to the original plan from 2004, a risk assessment group (RAG) is established.
+Before the alarm phase is activated, according to the original 2004 plan, a risk assessment group (RAG) is established.
 This RAG evaluates whether it is opportune to activate the alarm phase and if additional measures are needed.
 The suggestions and decisions of the RAG are then delivered to the risk management group (RMG) that is composed of representatives of the relevant authorities.
 The RMG eventually decides whether or not the alarm phase is activated.
-The heat and ozone criteria for the alarm phase have never been met since the start of the plan.
-Consequently, the RAG and RMG have also never been established in the framework of the current plan.
+The heat and ozone criteria for the alarm phase were first reached in August 2020, the RAG and RMG were established and the alert phase declared on 8 August 2020.

 The three possible phases of the plan are: